athoune/Presentations/03_fastcgi/index.md

 # PHP-FPM #

-PHP-fpm was a russian patch for php-cgi.
+PHP-fpm was a Russian patch for php-cgi.

 It's now a PHP 5.4 core feature.